centreon/centreon-poller-display/doc/en/Configuration.rst

 And follow the following steps.

-**Etape 1 : Onglet General**
+**Step 1 : General tab**

 .. image:: images/General-1.png
    :align: center
    :width: 800 px

-Configure your broker file.
+Configure your Broker file.

 .. note::
-  Ouch....
-  Pensez à nommer le fichier de configuration du démon sql avec le même nom que sur le serveur Central afin que le script d'init puisse le prendre en compte sans changement majeur.
-Le nom doit être Central-broker.xml même si le serveur est un Poller.
+  You must name the configuration of the Broker sql daemon file on the Poller with the same name of the Central in order for the init file to work out without any major changes.
+The name must be Central-Broker.xml even if server is a Poller.

-**Etape 2 : Onglet Input**
+**Step 2 : Input tab**

 .. image:: images/Input-1.png
    :align: center
    :width: 800 px

-Add an *IPv4* output.
+Add an *IPV4* output type

-**Etape 3 : Onglet Logger**
+**Step 3 : Logger tab**

 .. image:: images/Logger-1.png
    :align: center
    :width: 800 px

-Add a *Logger* of type *FIle*.
+Add a *Logger* of  *File* type

-**Etape 4 : Onglet Output**
+**Step 4 : Output tab**

 Now we add several *output*.

-**Etape 4a : Connexion à la base de données 'temps réel'**
+**Step 4a : 'Real time' database connection**

 .. image:: images/Output-1-1.png
    :align: center
    :width: 800 px

-Ajoutez un Output de type *Broker SQL database*.
+Add a *Broker SQL database* output type

 .. note::
-  Attention, les accès à la base de données sont ceux de la base de données du Poller.
-Connectez vous au Poller pour connaître le mot de passe de la base de données pour l'utilisateur "centreon".

-**Etape 4b : stockage des données dans data_bin**
+  Warning, Centreon database access is made on the poller.
+Use the centreon MySQL user credentials of the poller.

+**Step 4b : data_bin data storage**

-Ajoutez un Output de type *Perfdata Generator (Centreon Storage)*.
+Add a *Perfdata Generator (Centreon Storage)* output type

 .. image:: images/Output-1-2.png
    :align: center
    :width: 800 px

 .. note::
-   Les options **Store in performance data in data_bin** et **Insert in index data** doivent être à **Yes** sinon les graphiques ne pourront pas se créer.
+   The options **Store in performance data in data_bin** and **Insert in index data** must be  **Yes** otherwise graphs won't be generated.

-Ajoutez un Output de type *IPV4*.
+Add an *IPV4* output type

 .. note::
-  Attention, les accès à la base de données sont ceux de la base de données du Poller.
-Connectez vous au Poller pour connaître le mot de passe de la base de données pour l'utilisateur "centreon".

-**Etape 4c : envoi de flux vers le broker rrd local**
+  Warning, Centreon database access is made on the poller.
+Use the centreon MySQL user credentials of the poller.

+**Step 4c : Network stream to the local RRD Broker**

 .. image:: images/Output-1-3.png
    :align: center
    :width: 800 px

-Ajoutez un Output de type *IPV4*.

-**Etape 4d : envoi de flux vers le broker sql local**
+Add an *IPV4* output type

+**Etape 4d : Network stream to the local MySQL Broker**

 .. image:: images/Output-1-4.png
    :align: center
    :width: 800 px

-Ajoutez un Output de type *IPV4*.
+Add an *IPV4* output type

 **Etape 4e : mise en place du failover rrd**